Access4all/adg/pages/introduction/about/README.md

 - **Mohamed Sherif**, blind accessibility trainee.
 - **Gianfranco Giudice**, blind accessibility expert.

-Unfortunately, not in the picture (due to working remotely) is **Petra Ritter**, multiply-handicapped accessibility expert.
+Unfortunately, not in the picture (due to working remotely) is **Petra Ritter**, multiple-handicapped accessibility expert.